I am off to California for the Pacific International Show early tomorrow so you are receiving Tuesday's Tip a bit early this week.

 I was lucky enough to spend the night at the Mini-Retreat across the street.
 I was amazed at the wonderful bed and bedding.
-Really comfortable.
+Comfortable.
 I felt like I was sleeping on a cloud.
 T

-Class was at 9:30 so I had breakfast at the Retreat Center and then off to the Hotel Hamilton where the class was to be held.
+The class was at 9:30 so I had breakfast at the Retreat Center and then off to the Hotel Hamilton where the class was to be held.
 It too was a great space with everything supplied that was needed.
-The helpers, Meg, Courtney and Jean were there for for all our needs.
+The helpers, Meg, Courtney, and Jean were there for all our needs.
 All of the staff at Missouri Star were friendly and helpful.
 Lunch and snacks were impressive.
-We each received a Kaffe Fasset book, his grey flannel for designing walls and a Missouri Star ruler.
+We each received a Kaffe Fasset book, his grey flannel for designing walls, and a Missouri Star ruler.

-The class began on time and we were encouraged to be a bit quiet and work hard on our own designs.
-It was suggested that we not ask our neighbor for opinions but play with the fabric we had chosen.
-Kaffe brings his partner, Brandon, with him for the classes.
+The class began on time and we were encouraged to be a bit quiet and work hard on our designs.
+It was suggested that we not ask our neighbors for opinions but play with the fabric we had chosen.
+Kaffe brings his partner, Brandon, with him to the classes.
 Brandon was very helpful.
 He also introduced the word peckish into the conversation.
 I have to say I had seen the word previously but never heard someone use it in a sentence.
 Next time I am hungry I will spice up my conversation with it.
-Brandon is the source of many of Kaffe fabric designs and very talented.
+Brandon is the source of many of Kaffe's fabric designs and is very talented.

 The class was about color.
-We did no sewing but we designed for the day.
+We did not sew but we designed for the day.
 There was music playing and the mood was uplifting.
 I was impressed with how kind and complimentary both Kaffe and Brandon were when working with students and I was thrilled when he seemed impressed with what I came up with.

-I was blown away with what we learned.
-Each one of those 30 quilts were a work of art!
+I was blown away by what we learned.
+Each one of those 30 quilts was a work of art!

 I made it home by 10:30 and the snow had started only about 40 minutes before I got there.
 Perfect!
 I could plan on doing some sewing on Saturday!
 I had to get back to the project.
 I was more enthused than I had been at his show at the museum all those years ago.

 Who cares what my studio looks like?
-Tossing fabric here or there is just fine.
+Tossing fabric here or it is just fine.
 I gotta say the process is so fun!

 My tip for this week is - Find the thing that inspires you and take some chances.